-16. 75% of the respondents reported that they use webinars to build their brand, 76% achieved more leads by running webinars. – ON24
+27. 75% of the respondents reported that they use webinars to build their brand, and 76% achieved more leads by running webinars.

 Similar to the previous statistic, 75% of respondents use webinars to build their brand.

-With the internet where we don’t get to see one another physically, webinar is connecting these dots again giving a good virtual experience.
+With the internet where we don’t get to see one another physically, webinars are connecting these dots again giving a good virtual experience.

-17. InsideSales conducted a survey on the effective methods for lead generation in which 73% of sales leaders and B2B marketers agreed that webinars are a great way to generate leads.
+28. InsideSales conducted a survey on the effective methods for lead generation in which 73% of sales leaders and B2B marketers agreed that webinars are a great way to generate leads